SYLan2019/SYLan2019/README.md

 Papers selected：

-[1].DSTAGNN: Dynamic Spatial-Temporal Aware Graph Neural Network for Traffic Flow Forecasting, International Conference on Machine Learning 2022 (ICML), Accepted.（CCF-A）.
+[1].DSTAGNN: Dynamic Spatial-Temporal Aware Graph Neural Network for Traffic Flow Forecasting, International Conference on Machine Learning (ICML) 2022, PMLR 162:11906-11917.（CCF-A）.
 This paper can be downloaded from https://proceedings.mlr.press/v162/lan22a/lan22a.pdf

 [2].Face Super-Resolution with Spatial Attention Guided by Multiscale Receptive-Field Features, International Conference on Artificial Neural Networks,(ICANN2022), Accepted.